omnidan/redux-undo/CONTRIBUTING.md

 There are many ways to contribute: improving the documentation, submitting bug reports and feature requests, or writing code which can be incorporated into Redux Undo itself.

-If you have never contributed before, check out some of the issues labeled `"first timers only"`.
+If you have never contributed before, check out some of the issues labeled `"good first issue"`.
 For more experienced developers, `"help wanted"` will pull up issues that are more involved.

 For simple typos in the docs or similar problems, you can fork the project in the top right, make your changes on your copy, and create a pull request when you are done.
 Make sure to describe your PR as a doc change.